quillienlab/quillienlab.github.io/content/people.md

 I completed my undergraduate studies in Psychology, with a minor in the History of Consciousness, at the University of California Santa Cruz.
 I then went on to complete a MSc in Psychological Research at the University of Edinburgh.
 I am now undertaking a PhD in Psychology at the University of Edinburgh, supervised by Adam Moore and Tadeg Quillien.

 {{< /bio >}}

+ {{< bio name="Torrey Snyder" title="Graduate student" image="/torrey_snyder.png" alt="torrey_snyder" width="200" contact="t.a.snyder AT sms.ed.ac.uk" website="https://torreysnyder.github.io/" >}}

+My research at the intersection of computational cognitive science and explainable AI investigates the alignment of causal reasoning in humans and language models.
+My work explores whether language models faithfully replicate human judgments in causal reasoning tasks, and I am particularly interested in how causality is attributed in cases of overdetermination.
+My research examines the mechanisms underlying causal reasoning in language models by implementing activation patching techniques from mechanistic interpretability to identify circuits that are involved in causal reasoning.
+I am also interested in exploring how causal knowledge is communicated, as modeled via multi-agent RL.

+I received my Master's degree in Brain & Cognitive Sciences at the University of Amsterdam.
+During my MSc research, I investigated the representational alignment between language models and neural activity in the brain, as measured via fMRI.
+Prior to that, I completed my Bachelor's degree in Computational Neuroscience at the University of Southern California.
+I am now a PhD student at the University of Edinburgh, supervised by Tadeg Quillien.

+ {{< /bio >}}

 {{< bio name="Stephanie Droop" title="Affiliated graduate student" image="/stephanie_droop.jpg" alt="stephanie_droop" width="200" contact="s0342840 AT sms.ed.ac.uk" scholar="https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=stephanie+droop&btnG=">}}